williamrcolwell/ELK-Container-Setup/README.md

 # Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because it allows you to perform mass updates, configurations, etc. at once instead of on each separate machine.
-You can deploy multiple identical virtual machines in an instant.
+No configuration was performed manually, which is advantageous because it allows you to centralize the configuration file management and deployment.
+You can deploy multiple identical virtual machines at the same time using ansible.

 The playbook implements the following tasks: